 Most of our packaging comes from our food.
 Do your bananas really need their own plastic bag?
 How about that cabbage?
 Could you just stuff a few things in your purse for a few minutes rather than accepting another plastic bag at the drugstore?
 I have friends who are particularly fabulous at shopping without collecting any packaging.
 I am not so fantastic but it’s something in which I want to grow!
 Yes, it can be inconvenient to bring my own bags.
 But what is the cost of my convenience?

 Our kids’ school lunches can also have a huge amount of packaging.
-Consider buying something like the lunchboxes we use, which have already lasted for nearly 3 years without breakage or being lost!
+Consider buying something like the lunchboxes we use, which have already lasted for 4 years without breakage or being lost!

 Think twice before buying an electronic device.